Your Guide To Conducting A Change Readiness Assessment (With Template)

 5. Assessment Tools:

-• Explanation of the questions included and the rationale behind their selection.
+An explanation of the questions was included, as well as the rationale behind their selection.

 6. Data Collection: